sovilleda07/calculator/README.md

 ---

 ## 🧠 How It Works
-- Each button click updates the calculator display.
+- Each button click updates the calculator display and saves it in **LocalStorage**
 - JavaScript functions handle:
   - Capturing user input
   - Storing the first number, operator, and second number